riccim94/ASCATCATA/README.md

 #the function is then applied on the dataset, defining the formula applied by the ASCA decomposition and the column containing the time column
 test_ti <- asca_ti(intensity ~ PANELIST+PRODUCT, data = data.long, timecol = "time")
 ```
-The package also offers two functions that report the reesults of ASCA analysis using visual graphical devices.
-The first is plot_ASCA() function
+The package also offers two functions that report the results of ASCA analysis using visual graphical devices.
+The first is the plot_ASCA() function, which plots an adapted form of biplot for time-structured loadings values.

 ``` r
 plot_ASCA(test_ti)
 ```
 ![](Images/plot_ti_1.png)

-The second is plot_time_loadings().
+To interpret this plot properly, The loading values need to be evaluated as the overall variation of the intensity values in different moments, from the central position of the plot toward the last moment second of the analysis, indicated by an arrow.

+The score values correspond to one level of the factors defined in the formula of the asca_ti() function.
+Hence, it corresponds to the aggregate values of all the time series related to that level.
+The score value is singular but it is estimated considering all the time series values.

+The score values can be interpreted considering that the loading values indicate different time intervals when the intensity was higher in the measurement collected in the levels with score values positively correlated with them, and lower in levels with score values negatively correlated with them.

+The second graphical function available is plot_time_loadings().
+It prints a series of line plot that shows the same loading values reported by the plot_ASCA() function organized per time.
+The resulting plot compares loading values along time between different factors, highlighting which time points are affecting the most the differences between levels.
 ``` r
 plot_time_loadings(test_ti)
 ```